xms0g/cube13h/README.md

 - **DOSBox** emulator or a real MS-DOS-compatible computer

 ## Controls
-- Press the ESC key to exit the application.
+- ESC to exit the application.
+- UP/DOWN to zoom in/zoom out.
+- RIGHT/LEFT to move horizontally.

 ## Building from Source
 If you want to build `cube13h` from source, you'll need Turbo C++ and the related [build tools](https://github.com/ms0g/breakout/tree/main/TOOLS/tcpp).

 ## License
 This project is licensed under the BSD 3-Clause License.
 See the LICENSE file for details.